By Cara Zwibel

 To read CCLA’s factum click here.

-To read the Supreme Court’s decision click here.
+To read the decision of the Supreme Court of Canada click here.

 By Noa Mendelsohn Aviv